NASA-PDS/naif-pds4-bundler/docs/source/43_using_npb.rst

 =========

 The purpose of NPB is to generate SPICE kernel archives -- new archives or archive increments.
-It achieves this by using as inputs a release plan and a configuration file, that specifies the location of needed input elements: input files directories, the directory with the current archive, the SPICEDS file, etc.
+NPB achieves this by using as inputs a release plan and a configuration file, that specifies the location of needed input elements: input files directories, the directory with the current archive, the SPICEDS file, etc.

-Because of the nature of its functionality and the way it operates NPB can be considered a software pipeline.
+Because of the nature of its functionality and the way it operates, NPB can be considered a software pipeline.
 More details on how NPB works are provided in the next section.